 Early Notables of the lathrope family (pre 1700)

-More information is included under the topic Early lathrope Notables in all our PDF Extended History products and printed products wherever possible.
+Another 164 words (12 lines of text) are included under the topic Early lathrope Notables in all our PDF Extended History products and printed products wherever possible.

 lathrope migration to New Zealand +

 Emigration to New Zealand followed in the footsteps of the European explorers, such as Captain Cook (1769-70): first came sealers, whalers, missionaries, and traders.
 By 1838, the British New Zealand Company had begun buying land from the Maori tribes, and selling it to settlers, and, after the Treaty of Waitangi in 1840, many British families set out on the arduous six month journey from Britain to Aotearoa to start a new life.
 Early immigrants include:

 lathrope Settlers in New Zealand in the 19th Century

 - Dorothea Lathrope, aged 46, who arrived in Auckland, New Zealand aboard the ship "Queen Bee" in 1872

 - Henrietta L. Lathrope, aged 10, who arrived in Auckland, New Zealand aboard the ship "Queen Bee" in 1872

 - Ephrat Lathrope, aged 8, who arrived in Auckland, New Zealand aboard the ship "Queen Bee" in 1872